rstudio/databricks-ufo/README.md

 #### Package Setup ARM Macs

+If you are using an ARM mac,
-You need to make sure Python `3.11.x` is installed on your system and point to that version before installing `pysparklyr::install_databricks()`.
+you need to make sure Python `3.11.x` is installed on your system and point to that version before installing `pysparklyr::install_databricks()`.
 This is because the python `torch` package is not compatiable on ARM Macs in any other Python version (at time of writing).